sarthak-chakraborty/PARIMA/README.md

 It has nine popular videos watched by 48 users with an average view duration of 164 seconds.
 The dataset is available from [https://wuchlei-thu.github.io/](https://wuchlei-thu.github.io/)

+## License

+The project is termed under the terms of MIT License